Certificates of Compliance

 Only the transfer of legally compliant property can be done.
 This means that the transferring attorney must have all the relevant Certificates of Compliance before the transfer can take place.

-Each of these cost between R300 and R500.
-Usually, it takes only a few days to get these, if all is in order.
+Each of these usually cost between R500 and R800.
+Normally it takes only a few days to get these if all is in order.

 You may have to have repairs done to ensure that these certificates can be issued.
 The transfer will be delayed if you do not do this in a timely manner.